Soushi888/yt-videos-summarizer/readme.md

 # Youtube Videos Summarizer

+## Description

-This simple program take a youtube video link and return a summary of the video made by chatGPT.
+This project is a web application that allows users to summarize youtube videos.
+The user can enter the link of the video and the application will return a summary of the video in a text file.
-It fetches captions of the video with the youtube-api-v3, then it split the captions in text chunks and send them to chatGPT.
-At the end, it asks chatGPT to generate clear summary of the video from his previous answers.

-1. Fetch the captions of the video with the youtube-api-v3
+1. Fetch the transcript of the video with youtube-transcript
-2. Split the subtitles in text chunks
+2. Split the transcript in text chunks
-3. Send the text chunks to chatGPT and collect the answers
+3. Send the text chunks to chatGPT and ask it to take notes
-4. Ask chatGPT to generate clear summary of the video from the answers collection
+4. Ask chatGPT to generate a full detailed summary of the video from the collected notes
+5. Return the summary to the user in a text file